dom-schulz/loan-predictor/README.md

 # Future Improvements

+1. Connect to Lending Club API to allow users to plan and see which loans lent are likely to default.
-1. Look into more specific feature importance and better select features for training.
+2. Look into more specific feature importance and better select features for training.
 It is lucky how well this model is performing given the quick, simple cleaning process.
-2. Look into performance of other models and weighting them in an ensemble.
+3. Look into performance of other models and weighting them in an ensemble.

 # Challenges